rom8726/warden-ce/README.md

 ## About the Project

 Warden is designed for teams and companies that need full control over their error monitoring stack, data privacy, and the ability to customize or extend the platform.
-It is suitable for both small teams and large enterprises looking for a Sentry-compatible, on-premise solution.
+Community Edition version is suitable for small teams and individual pet projects.
+There is also an Enterprise version of the project exist.
+To learn more, visit the [warden-project.tech](https://warden-project.tech) website.

 ---